qdm12/gluetun-wiki/setup/providers/protonvpn.md

 ## Required environment variables

 - `VPN_SERVICE_PROVIDER=protonvpn`

+### OpenVPN only

 - `OPENVPN_USER` is your **OPENVPN specific** username.
 Find it at [account.proton.me/u/0/vpn/OpenVpnIKEv2](https://account.proton.me/u/0/vpn/OpenVpnIKEv2).
 - `OPENVPN_PASSWORD`

+### Wireguard only

+- `VPN_TYPE=wireguard`
+- `WIREGUARD_PRIVATE_KEY` is your 32 bytes key in base64 format.
+The private key can only be obtained by [generating a Wireguard configuration file](https://account.protonvpn.com/downloads).
+Generate a Wireguard configuration file, copy the displayed `PrivateKey` value and optionally download the configuration file.
+Note this value is the same for all ProtonVPN servers. 💁 [Guide on how to generate a configuration file](https://protonvpn.com/support/wireguard-configurations/)

 ## Optional environment variables